 With flavors reminiscent of a gyro, our burger is an easy entry point for anyone looking to incorporate lamb into their protein repertoire—just treat it like ground beef and you’ll be good to go.
 If you have trouble finding harissa, feel free to substitute Sriracha.
 Get our Mediterranean Lamb Burger recipe.

-If you’re spending your Memorial Day in the Hamptons or on your boss’s yacht (or just wish you were), this might be the recipe for you.
-Inspired by the DB burger from French god chef Daniel Boulud (which originally cost $32), the Bull Market burger is a decadent way to impress this Memorial Day weekend.
+If you’re used to spending your 4th of July in the Hamptons or on your boss’s yacht (or just wish you were), this might be the recipe for you.
+Inspired by the DB burger from French god chef Daniel Boulud (which originally cost $32), the Bull Market burger is a decadent way to impress this holiday weekend.
 (If you’re feeling more like a steak sandwich, though, consider the $180 Wagyu katsu sando.)
 Get our Bull Market Burger recipe.

 Get your Oregon Trail on with our recipe for bison burgers!
 Bison, a throwback animal from the days of wagon rides and dysentery, has found a nice resurgence thanks to the health conscious movement (and all those paleo practitioners).
 And that’s not without reason—it’s flavorful, lean, and high in protein.
 Get our Bison Burgers with Mushrooms and Spring Onions recipe.

 If you have trouble finding bison burgers locally, there's always the internet!

 Usually, turkey burgers suck.
 However, they don’t have to.
-Take for example, our BBQ Bacon Turkey Burger.
+Take for example, our BBQ Bacon Turkey Burger recipe.
 Covered in BBQ sauce and topped with bacon, it could go 12 rounds with any beef burger in a flavor fight.
 (See even more of our favorite turkey burger recipes if you’re not into BBQ sauce and bacon.)
-Get our BBQ Bacon Turkey Burger recipe.

-Take a Juicy Lucy but swap the beef for chicken and the cheddar for bold blue cheese, then add in everything you love about BLTs (which is, well, everything: crunchy, salty bacon; crisp, fresh lettuce; and juicy, sweet tomato) and you have a towering pile of awesome flavor.
+Take a Juicy Lucy but swap the beef for chicken and the cheddar for bold blue cheese, then add in everything you love about BLTs (which is, well, everything: salty, crunchy bacon; crisp, fresh lettuce; and juicy, sweet tomato) and you have a towering pile of awesome flavor.
 Get our Blue Cheese Chicken BLT Burger recipe.